PlaidCloud/website/content/en/docs/reference/using-api/deprecation-guide.md

     * `spec.additionalPrinterColumns` is removed in v1; use `spec.versions[*].additionalPrinterColumns` instead
     * `spec.conversion.webhookClientConfig` is moved to `spec.conversion.webhook.clientConfig` in v1
     * `spec.conversion.conversionReviewVersions` is moved to `spec.conversion.webhook.conversionReviewVersions` in v1
-    * `spec.versions[*].schema.openAPIV3Schema` is now required when creating v1 CustomResourceDefinition objects, and must be a [structural schema](/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema)
+    * `spec.versions[*].schema.openAPIV3Schema` is now required when creating v1 CustomResourceDefinition objects, and must be a [structural schema](/docs/tasks/extend-PlaidCloud/custom-resources/custom-resource-definitions/#specifying-a-structural-schema)
-    * `spec.preserveUnknownFields: true` is disallowed when creating v1 CustomResourceDefinition objects; it must be specified within schema definitions as `x-kubernetes-preserve-unknown-fields: true`
+    * `spec.preserveUnknownFields: true` is disallowed when creating v1 CustomResourceDefinition objects; it must be specified within schema definitions as `x-PlaidCloud-preserve-unknown-fields: true`
-    * In `additionalPrinterColumns` items, the `JSONPath` field was renamed to `jsonPath` in v1 (fixes [#66531](https://github.com/kubernetes/kubernetes/issues/66531))
+    * In `additionalPrinterColumns` items, the `JSONPath` field was renamed to `jsonPath` in v1 (fixes [#66531](https://github.com/PlaidCloud/PlaidCloud/issues/66531))

 #### APIService {#apiservice-v122}